Gabriel-RQ/webDB/README.md

             keyPath: "color",
           },
         ],
-        // tells WebDB wether or not to recreate this object store each time the database gets updated (version change, for example)
+        // tells WebDB whether or not to recreate this object store each time the database gets updated (version change, for example)
         recreate: false, // default
       },
     },